bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 ## Statement of need
-Latin American public universities face two simultaneous constrains: tight budgets and the need to accommodate their classes' schedules to day-working students.
+Latin American public universities face two simultaneous constrains: tight budgets and the need to accommodate their classes' schedules to day-working students [@vallejoGoogle:2022].
-These cash-stripped universities seldom avail computing resources for courses that are not directly related to computer science or programming
+These cash-stripped universities seldom avail computing resources for courses that are not directly related to computer science or programming.
 Also, as undergraduate programs on engineering at Latin American universities are usually longer than the three-years bachelors at their Anglo-Saxon counterparts, it is quite common that students are already inserted into the labour market while studying, so they have a tight schedule and are not able to attend to the university during daytime hours.
 <!--
 Ojalá fuera cierto.
 Sinceramiento: ni saben que existen las alternativas de software libre.
 Authorities of these cash-stripped universities often ask that any solution to introduce students to coding skills should be based upon open-source fee-free resources.